posit-dev/publisher/web/src/api/README.md

-# Publishing Client API Wrapper Library
+#  API Wrapper Library

-A library to enable convenient access to the Publishing Client API and its response types.
+A library to enable convenient access to the Publisher Client API and its response types.

 ## Usage